 For this chapter, the values displayed are followed by a number in parenthesis.
 This percentage assignment represents the change that was measured from the previous assessment to the current assessment.
 The numbers are positive (+X%) when there is an increase with regards to the previous month, and negative (-X%) when the number decreases.
-Note that there is no valud judgment on whether this value is inherently positive or negative towards the LEI Issuer in particular or GLEIS in general, it only shows the change.
+Note that there is no judgement on whether this value is inherently positive or negative, it only shows the change.
 The percentage assignment is used throughout this chapter.